WWE News: Bray Wyatt Shows Up For WWE Toronto Event, Matt Hardy Cuts Promo About His ‘Deletion’

 — Bray Wyatt (@WWEBrayWyatt) March 19, 2018

-The latest appearance by Bray Wyatt at the Toronto house show doesn’t necessarily indicate he’ll be part of any upcoming WWE Raw episodes or even WrestleMania 34.
+The latest appearance by Bray Wyatt at the Toronto house show doesn’t necessarily indicate he’ll be part of any upcoming WWE Raw episodes, or even WrestleMania 34.
 However, the Matt Hardy promo about Wyatt’s character change lines up with recent rumors and speculation.
 Right after the Raw episode where Wyatt was tossed into Hardy’s lake, Wrestling Observer‘s Dave Meltzer indicated that Bray would be coming back “repackaged” by WWE.

 The GREAT WAR came to a dramatic finish on Monday Night #RAW!
 See how @MATTHARDYBRAND delivered the #UltimateDELETION to @WWEBrayWyatt! pic.twitter.com/h5nzyho7Yc